KansasCityWomeninTechnology/LearningResources/glossary.md

 **User Interface (UI)** - The look and feel of an application, the visual assets such as dialog boxes, icons, etc.

 **Variable** - A placeholder to store values.
 Allows easy access to the values in other areas of your code.

+**Version Control** - A system that manages and records changes to files, documents, and programs so collaborating developers can recall information and updates on a project over time.

 **Waterfall Method (of software development)** - An older variety of software development consisting of distinct phases, each of which must be completed in its entirety before moving on to the next: Requirements gathering, design, construction, testing and implementation.